 By treating it with the above solution makes the bacteria in the solution colonize the root system of the treated plant.
 It prevents the root from becoming infected with Crown Gall.

-But it is a costly solution so only use it when you are dealing with severe Crown Gall problem.
+But it is a costly solution so only use it when you are dealing with a severe Crown Gall problem.

 Orange Rust is more common in the Kentucky area and is known to infect black and purple raspberries.
 But the good news is that it does not attack red raspberries.
 Once the plant is affected by Orange Rust, the leaves turn yellow and get twisted.